- What is Alpha Testing?

 - It provides a better view of software reliability in the initial stages.

-- It mimics the real-time user behaviour before going to beta testing.
+- It mimics the real-time user behavior before going to beta testing.

 - Serious errors are quite easily detected and resolved during this phase as testing is done at the developer’s site.